 Most unsecured credit cards in the United States that Visa, Mastercard, American Express, and Discover issues comes with secondary car rental insurance, though it may not apply to the RV.
 The complimentary benefit can help reimburse damages from vehicle collisions and theft.
 However, you must file a claim with your car insurance provider first.
 Also, you must decline your rental car agency’s collision damage waiver option when pickup up your rental.

 Secondary coverage can offset damage costs that your car insurance provider won’t pay.
-A few credit cards, like the Chase Sapphire Preferred, have primary coverage and reimburses up to the actual cash value of your rental car.
+A few credit cards have primary coverage and reimburse up to the actual cash value of your rental car.
 But, you should be aware of coverage gaps as not every car rental qualifies.
 For instance, exotic vehicles, RVs, large SUVs, large passenger vans, and heavy trucks are ineligible.
 Other coverage exclusions vary between credit cards.

 It’s best to check your credit card policy to know exactly where you stand on coverage.